Bothrops: Description

 Species in the genus Bothrops range in size from small, never growing to more than 50–70 cm, to large at over 200 cm in total length (tail included).
 Most are characterized by having a sharp canthus rostralis and an unelevated snout.

-The arrangement of the scales on top of the head is extremely variable; the number of interorbital scales may be 3–14.
-Usually there are 7–9 supralabials and 9–11 sublabials.
-There are 21–29 rows of dorsal scales at midbody, 139–240 ventral scales, and 30–86 subcaudals, which are generally divided.
+The arrangement of the scales on top of the head is extremely variable; the number of interorbital scales may be 3–14, with 7–9 supralabials and 9–11 sublabials.
+The snake has 21–29 rows of dorsal scales at midbody, 139–240 ventral scales, and 30–86 subcaudals, which are generally divided.

 Common names

 Lacépède originally applied the common name "lanceheads" to all snakes in the genus Bothrops, which he considered conspecific.
 Thus, older writings, as well as popular and sometimes scientific writings (including the American Heritage, Merriam-Webster, and New Shorter Oxford dictionaries), still often call them fer-de-lance (French, "spearhead").
 However, many scientists and hobbyists now restrict this name to the Martinican species, B. lanceolatus.
 Other common names include American lanceheads and American lance-headed vipers.